jacopocolo/hottercolder/README.md

 hottercolder
 ============

 A webapp that tells you if today will be hotter or colder than yesterday.
+Online at: www.jacopocolo.com/hottercolder/